EdenEast/nightfox.nvim/readme.md

 ## ⚙️ Configuration

-> ❗️ configuration needs to be set BEFORE loading the color scheme with colorscheme tokyonight
+> ❗️ configuration needs to be set BEFORE loading the color scheme with colorscheme nightfox

 Available options: